Sugandhi13/phulkari_world/README.md

         <IMG src="media/readme_images/webpages/aboutus.jpg" alt="aboutus_page"/>
     </details>

 - Only the admin of the website has authorization to update the about us page content.
-Admin can update it either from '/admin' page or directly from the website.
+Admin can update it either from *'/admin'* page or directly from the website using *'Update About Us'* page.
 When admin clicks on 'Update About Us' page then the update about us page open and a message display to the user that the page is going to be edited.

     <details>
         <summary>Update About Us Page</summary>